jeffreyvr/vimeo-video-links/README.md

 ## Shortcodes

-For both shortcodes, the quality attribute is optional.
+For all shortcodes, the quality attribute is optional.

+The link and button shortcodes, will fetch the Vimeo download url through an ajax request.
+This is to prevent the Vimeo URL, which is valid for 24 hours, to be cached by a caching plugin - causing invalid url's.

 ### Button